gradle/gradle/subprojects/docs/src/docs/release/notes.md

 For more information on available features and the usage please refer to the [user guide](http://gradle.org/docs/nightly/userguide/bootstrap_plugin.html).

-### Documentation facelift

-Our documentation has received a facelift to match our new style.
-Check out the new look [DSL Reference](dsl/index.html) and [User Guide](userguide/userguide.html).

-The [DSL Reference](dsl/index.html) now indicates which features are deprecated or experimental.

-### HTTP requests now provide Gradle related version information

-Gradle, the Gradle Wrapper and the Gradle Tooling API now provide version information in the `User-Agent` header when HTTP resources are accessed.
-Especially for larger corporations, this can be very helpful to gather information about which versions of Gradle are used in which environment.
-The `User-Agent` header now includes information about

-* the used Gradle application (Gradle, Gradle Wrapper or Gradle Tooling API) + Version
-* the Operating System (name, version, architecture)
-* the Java version (vendor, version)

-An example for a Gradle generated user-agent string: "**Gradle/1.2 (Mac OS X;10.8;amd64) (Oracle Corporation;1.7.0_04-ea;23.0-b12)**"

 ### Experimental support for building projects in parallel

 Over the coming releases, we'll be adding support for parallel execution of independent projects in a multi-project build.
 By building separate projects in parallel, Gradle